Teycir/TrustCircle/Readme.md

 ### Is TrustCircle dependent on Pinata?

-No. While TrustCircle uploads to Pinata, your data is stored on IPFS and can be accessed via any IPFS gateway (ipfs.io, Cloudflare, etc.).
-The CID is the permanent identifier—gateways are just access methods.
+Yes, currently.
+TrustCircle uses Pinata to pin content to IPFS.
+While the CID is a permanent content identifier, the actual data is only stored on Pinata's servers unless you or others also pin it.
+The CID verifies content integrity and allows migration to other IPFS pinning services, but doesn't guarantee availability if Pinata stops hosting the data.

 ---